 Refinancing Your Mortgage

-When you refinance, you must go through a similar process as you did for obtaining your original mortgage, though likely with stricter qualifications.
+When you refinance your home loan, you must go through a similar process as you did for obtaining your original mortgage, though likely with stricter qualifications.
 You may be required to have a higher credit score or a certain percentage of equity in the home to qualify for a refinance.
-Home equity is the difference between the amount you owe on your current mortgage and the value of your house.
+Home equity is the difference between the amount you owe on your current loan balance and the value of your house.

 The first step is to consider your options—shop around to see which lenders offer the most favorable refinance terms.
 Expect to pay closing costs to refinance.
 Things to consider include the interest rate, closing costs, points, possible prepayment penalties and loan term.